Most leads never become customers because purchase decisions are complex, not linear.

 4. The “why I do this” email

-If you want to get a leg up over your competitor, focus on your why and share it with potential customers.
-Building a connection with your subscribers has a direct impact on sales; in fact, 76% of consumers report that they would buy from a brand that they feel connected to over a competitor.
+If you want to gain a leg up on your competitor, focus on your why and share it with potential customers.
+Building a connection with your subscribers has a direct impact on sales.
+In fact, 76% of consumers report that they would buy from a brand that they feel connected to over a competitor.

 Why this email works: